 When you have the dry form of AMD, the macula gets thinner as you age and protein deposits grow.
 These are called drusen.
 Researchers haven’t found a specific way to treat it.

-“Wet” AMD happens when abnormal blood vessels form under the retina.
+Wet AMD happens when abnormal blood vessels form under the retina.
 Blood and other fluids then leak from the vessels, scarring your macula.
 Several treatments are available for this type.

-There are four main medicines of this type.
-They are:
+The main medicines of this type are:

 You get these drugs injected into your eye after it has been numbed.

 Your doctor also may recommend you take supplements using something called the AREDS2 formula.
 It contains: